Cluckhead/Bang/README.md

+**Important Note on Date Formats:**

+Throughout this application, date processing logic (especially when identifying date columns in input files) should be flexible.
+Aim to handle common formats like `YYYY-MM-DD`, `DD/MM/YYYY`, and `YYYY-MM-DDTHH:MM:SS` where appropriate, particularly during initial data loading and column identification steps.
+While pre-processing steps might standardize dates to `YYYY-MM-DD`, initial parsing should be robust.

+---

 # Simple Data Checker

 This application provides a web interface to load, process, and check financial data, primarily focusing on time-series metrics and security-level data.
 It helps identify potential data anomalies by calculating changes and Z-scores.